What Time is the Fireworks in Waikiki?

 What Time is the Fireworks in Waikiki Tonight?
 Friday Schedule + Best Viewing Spots

 If you are searching what time are the fireworks in Waikiki, here is the clear and trusted answer.
 The weekly fireworks usually begin at 7:45 PM every Friday evening in Waikiki.
-The display lasts around 10 minutes and takes place over the ocean near the main beachfront.
+Near Hilton Hawaiian Village, but knowing where to watch, when to arrive, and how to avoid crowds makes a huge difference.
+This guide covers the exact timing, best viewing spots, parking tips, and local advice visitors usually miss.

 If you are checking what time are the fireworks in Waikiki tonight, always confirm the day first.
 If it is Friday, the timing stays close to 7:45 PM.
 On other days, fireworks in Waikiki usually do not happen unless there is a holiday or a special event organized in the area.